 Not all medications available over the counter or by prescription in Australia are available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

-Take sufficient prescription medicines so you remain in good health.
-Always carry on your person a copy of your prescription or a letter from your doctor stating what the medicine is, how much you take and that it's for personal use only.
+Take enough prescription medicine so you remain in good health.
+Always carry your prescription or a letter from your doctor stating what the medicine is, how much you take and that it's for personal use only.

 Before you leave Australia check if your medication is legal in each country you're travelling to.